+- (a) has the characteristics normally associated with shops of the kind commonly thought of as grocery shops; and - (b) comprises premises where- - (i) a range of food products and other household items is sold; but - (ii) the principal business carried on is or will be the sale of food products (refer sections 5(1) and 33(1))

+hotel means premises used or intended to be used in the course of business principally for providing to the public-

+- (a) lodging; and - (b) alcohol, meals, and refreshments for consumption on the premises (refer section 5(1))

+restaurant means premises that-

+- (a) are not a conveyance; and - (b) are used or intended to be used in the course of business principally for supplying meals to the public for eating on the premises (refer section 5(1))

+night-club

-- (a) has the characteristics normally associated with shops of the kind commonly thought of as grocery shops; and - (b) comprises premises where- - (i) a range of food products and other household items is sold; but - (ii) the principal business carried on is or will be the sale of food products (refer sections 5(1) and 33(1)) - hotel means premises used or intended to be used in the course of business principally for providing to the public- - (a) lodging; and - (b) alcohol, meals, and refreshments for consumption on the premises (refer section 5(1)) - restaurant means premises that- - (a) are not a conveyance; and - (b) are used or intended to be used in the course of business principally for supplying meals to the public for eating on the premises (refer section 5(1)) - night-club an entertainment venue open only at night which provides music and space for dancing and/or other live entertainment and where the principal income is derived from activities other than the sale of alcohol - rural township the township of Akaroa town centre - suburban centres those areas where land is zoned 'Business' or 'Town Centre', or, in the case of a green-fields growth area, located on land zoned 'Living G' - supermarket means premises with a floor area of at least 1 000 m2 (including any separate departments set aside for such foodstuffs as fresh meat, fresh fruit and vegetables, and delicatessen items) (refer section 5(1))
+an entertainment venue open only at night which provides music and space for dancing and/or other live entertainment and where the principal income is derived from activities other than the sale of alcohol an entertainment venuerural township the township of Akaroa town centre suburban centres those areas\where land is zoned 'Business' or 'Town Centre', or, in the case of a green-fields growth area, located on land zoned 'Living G'

+- (a) open only after 5pm which provides music and dedicated space for dancing and/or other live entertainment (including live bands and live DJs); and - (b) where at least 30% of the revenue is derived from activities other than the sale of alcohol or food.

+suburbs and rural townships means those areas not in the Christchurch Central Area A or Christchurch Central Area B supermarket means premises with a floor area of at least 1 000 m2 (including any separate departments set aside for such foodstuffs as fresh meat, fresh fruit and vegetables, and delicatessen items) (refer section 5(1) 32(1)(e))

+tavern

-- (a) means premises used or intended to be used in the course of business principally for providing alcohol and other refreshments to the public; but - (b) does not include an airport bar (refer section 5(1)). (i.e., an airport bar is not treated as a tavern for alcohol licensing purposes)
+- (a) means premises used or intended to be used in the course of\business principally for providing alcohol and other refreshments to the public; but - (b) does not include an airport bar (refer section 5(1)). (i.e., an airport bar is not treated as a tavern for alcohol licensing purposes)